How Quickly Can I Get to Sub 40 Minutes for a 10k Run?

 Clearly there is an elite and sub-elite group of runners who can run sub-40 10k on limited mileage and work.
 That's not us.
 We need to work hard for these types of achievements!

 Increase your mileage, start doing speedwork and apply the science of a sound running program and I am convinced that you will be able to shave off minutes of your current times.
-If you need support with that, you can find more information about my running coaching service.
+Need more support with that?
+You can find more information in the link about my running coaching services.

 The benefits of training for different distances